European Authorized Representative for Medical Device Companies

 - What happens if I want to change my EC REP?

 Interested in obtaining CE certification to sell your medical devices in Europe?
-If your company does not have a physical location in the EU, you are required to appoint an Authorized Representative, also referred to as an EC REP, to represent your company to European authorities.
+If your company does not have a physical location in Europe, you are required to appoint an Authorized Representative (also referred to as an EC REP or AR) to represent your company to European authorities.
 You must retain an EC REP as long as you sell your devices in Europe.